mxliu/GraphDiffusionAugmentation/README.md

 - `dataset1`: Data preparation for fine-tuning.

 # Citation
-If you use this toolbox in your research, please cite this paper:
+If you use this code in your research, please cite this paper:

 ```
 @article{wang2025self,